-RIM says BlackBerry 7 OS devices will not get update to BlackBerry 10 OS
+.
+In other words, devices running BlackBerry 7 OS will not be getting an update to BlackBerry 10 OS.

 source: RIM via PhoneScoop